ITRS-Group/cordial/tools/geneos/docs/geneos_add.md

   -l, --log                           Follow the logs after starting the instance.
-                                      Implies -S to start the instance -p, --port uint16                   Override the default port selection -e, --env NAME=VALUE                An environment variable for instance start-up (Repeat as required) -b, --base string                   Select the base version for the instance (default "active_prod")
+                                      Implies -S to start the instance -p, --port uint16                   Override the default port selection -e, --env NAME=VALUE                Environment variable for instance start-up (Repeat as required) -b, --base string                   Select the base version for the instance (default "active_prod")